The role of orbital nesting in the superconductivity of Iron-based Superconductors

 As already mentioned, the key parameter that controls the angular modulation of the gap is the orbital matching between the low-energy states connected by the spin-fluctuations that determine the structure of the spin-susceptibilities (and thus of the pairing vertex).
 The orbital degree of freedom is also responsible for the hierarchy of the band gaps.
 In fact, given a similar condition of band nesting between the two hole pockets and the electrons, one could naively predict similar gaps opening along $\Gamma_\pm$.
-However, from Figure \ref{fig:gapnodo}(b), it can be seen that the gap in $\Gamma_-$ is larger than the gap in $\Gamma_+$.
+However, from Fig. \ref{fig:gapnodo}(b), it can be seen that the gap in $\Gamma_-$ is larger than the gap in $\Gamma_+$.
 This is a direct consequence of the orbital composition of the nested pockets: in fact, the exchange of intraorbital spin-fluctuations between nested pockets having matching orbital, as $\Gamma_- - X/Y$ is stronger than the spin exchange between the pockets presenting orbital mismatch, such as $\Gamma_+ - X/Y$.
 This reflects in a larger spin-susceptibility and SC vertex for the pockets presenting a better degree of orbital matching.